The Directors have pleasure in presenting the 45th Annual Reportand the Audited Accounts of the Company for the financial Year ended March 31 2017.

 (a) Energy conservation steps taken:

-^Replacement of opaque sheets with translucent corrugated sheets to allow more naturallight.
+^Replacement of opaque sheets with translucent corrugated sheetsto allow j more natural light.

 +Developing processes to improve product cost structure.

-+lmproved manufacturing efficiency with reduced losses &costs.
++ Improved manufacturing efficiency with reduced losses &costs.

 +lmproved quality and production meeting customer requirement.